swapnilk06/Working-Projects/Authentication_System/NOTEs.md

 // 2nd - using the user schema create the user model

-const userModel =
-  mongoose.models.user || mongoose.modemodel("user", userSchema); // search for user model is available then user mode used in "userModel", its not available create the user model using the user schema
+const userModel = mongoose.models.user || mongoose.model("user", userSchema); // search for user model is available then user mode used in "userModel", its not available create the user model using the user schema

 // export the user model
 export default userModel; // use can userModel in other file to store the data in the mongodb database